- Direct Known Subclasses:

 containsExactlyElementsIn

-Checks that subject contains exactly elements that correspond to the expected elements, i.e. that there is a 1:1 mapping between the actual elements and the expected elements where each pair of elements correspond.To also test that the contents appear in the given order, make a call to
+Checks that actual iterable contains exactly elements that correspond to the expected elements, i.e. that there is a 1:1 mapping between the actual elements and the expected elements where each pair of elements correspond.To also test that the contents appear in the given order, make a call to

 inOrder()